Deploy W&B with Kubernetes Operator

 The operator automatically updates your W\&B Server application when a new version of the software of W\&B is released.

 The following section describes how to migrate from self-managing your own W\&B Server installation to using the W\&B Operator to do this for you.
+Migrating lets the operator handle reconciliation and W\&B Server upgrades automatically, so you no longer have to coordinate manifest changes or Helm upgrades for the application.
 The migration process depends on how you installed W\&B Server:

 <Note>